-Research Interests: political anthropology; gender and feminist theory; digital media and cyberspace; transnationalism, migration, and diaspora; states, security, citizenship, NGOs, civil society, the public sphere, and protest; violence, war, and memorialization; Islam, African Studies
+Research Interests: political anthropology; gender and feminist theory; digital media and cyberspace; transnationalism, migration, and diaspora; states, security, surveillance, citizenship, NGOs, civil society, the public sphere, and protest; violence, war, and memorialization; Islam, African Studies

 Victoria Bernal is a cultural anthropologist whose scholarship in political anthropology contributes to media and IT studies, gender studies, and African studies.
 Her work addresses questions relating to politics, gender, migration and diaspora, war, globalization, transnationalism, civil society and activism, development, digital media, and Islam.
 Dr. Bernal’s research is particularly concerned with relations of power and inequality and the dynamic struggles of ordinary people as they confront the cruel and absurd contradictions arising from the concentration of wealth and political power locally and globally.
 She has carried out ethnographic research in Sudan, Tanzania, Eritrea, and cyberspace.
 Her articles and chapters have appeared in various collections as well as in anthropological, African Studies, and interdisciplinary journals, including American Ethnologist, Cultural Anthropology, American Anthropologist, Global Networks, Comparative Studies in Society and History, African Studies Review, and Political and Legal Anthropology Review.
 Selected publications are available below.
 Bernal teaches courses on Digital Media and Culture, Global Africa, Nations, States and Gender, and the Politics of Protest among others.